North Elk Coffee House

 From the south, take Route 95 north to Exit 100A.
 Follow the right lane on the exit ramp, Route 272 south.
 Then follow the directions above.

-The doors open at 7:00 P.M.
-The music of one of our upcoming performers is played in the background, as people visit the kitchen for snacks and drinks.
+The doors open at 6:45 P.M.
+We sometimes have an opening act, or we play the music of one of our upcoming performers is played in the background, as people visit the kitchen for snacks and drinks.
 At 7:30 the guest artist begins their performance.
 They play two sets of music with a short break in between.
 The evening ends by approximately 9:30 P.M.

 Your donations are collected at the door on the night of the performance.
 Tickets are not distributed in advance.
 The suggested amounts are $8 for adults and $6 for children, under 18.
 All money that is collected, beyond the cost of running the coffee house, is donated to Meeting Ground, an organization that supports the homeless individuals and families in Cecil County, Maryland.
 Read more about The Meeting Ground at: www.meetingground.org .